 Night Time Pain Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / diphenhydramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Night Time Pain.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Night Time Pain.

 For Healthcare Professionals

 Applies to acetaminophen/diphenhydramine: oral capsule, oral liquid, oral tablet.

 The most commonly reported adverse reactions which are also related to use are drowsiness or sleepiness.[Ref]

 Frequency not reported: Severe and sometimes fatal dose-dependent hepatitis in alcoholic patients; hepatotoxicity from chronic acetaminophen therapy at therapeutic doses has occurred despite a lack of risk factors for toxicity

 Postmarketing reports: Hepatic dysfunction[Ref]

 Alcoholic patients may develop hepatotoxicity after even modest doses of acetaminophen.
 In healthy patients, approximately 15 grams of acetaminophen is necessary to deplete liver glutathione stores by 70% in a 70 kg person.
 However, hepatotoxicity has been reported following smaller doses.
 Glutathione concentrations may be repleted by the antidote N-acetylcysteine.
 One case report has suggested that hypothermia may also be beneficial in decreasing liver damage during overdose.